Control Design Podcast: The Legacy and Evolution of RS-232

 Serial Communications 101

-This ebook is a collection of Electronic Design articles cover different aspects of serial interfaces and protocol including RS-232.
+This eBook is a collection of Electronic Design articles covering different aspects of serial interfaces and protocols including RS-232.